LinShan-Bin/OccNeRF/README.md

 1. Download nuScenes V1.0 full dataset data from [nuScenes](https://www.nuscenes.org/nuscenes#download) and link the data folder to `./data/nuscenes/nuscenes/`.

 2. Download the ground truth occupancy labels from [Occ3d](https://tsinghua-mars-lab.github.io/Occ3D/) and unzip the `gts.tar.gz` to `./data/nuscenes/gts`.
-Note that we only use the 3d occpancy labels for validation.
+Note that we only use the 3d occupancy labels for validation.

 3. Generate the ground truth depth maps for validation: